GiacomoPope/EllipticCurves/README.md

 ⚠️ Code is written to be fast rather than safe, so this is 100% not suitible for cryptographic implementations ⚠️

+## To-Do

+- Montgomery arithematic for fields
+- Batch normalisation for giant steps
+- Montgomery arithematic for curves, when suitible
+- Pairings (Which also means divisors)
+- More Benchmarks for point addion and scalar multiplication outside of dlog

 ## Discrete Logarithm Benchmarks

 ### Easy Challenge